 - international travel

 You can then show either the domestic or international NHS COVID Pass, even if your device is offline.

 To add your NHS COVID Pass to the device’s wallet, tap the ‘Add to Apple Wallet’ button within the NHS COVID Pass service.

-If you store an offline version of your NHS COVID Pass into your Apple Wallet it will only be valid until the expiry date shown on the COVID Pass.
+If you store an offline version of your NHS COVID Pass into your Apple Wallet it will only be valid until the expiry date shown on the NHS COVID Pass.
 The expiry date will not refresh automatically.
-This means you will need to store an updated NHS COVID Pass to your Apple Wallet before you next plan to use it if your original COVID Pass has or is due to expire.
+This means you will need to store an updated NHS COVID Pass to your Apple Wallet before you next plan to use it if your original NHS COVID Pass has or is due to expire.

 What the NHS COVID Pass letter tells you: translated versions and alternative formats

 - one letter is for entry to domestic events and venues

 If you request an NHS COVID Pass letter, the letter you receive will be in English.